calliope-project/calliope/docs/running.md

 ### Applying a scenario or override on the command line

 !!! note "See also"
-    See the [scenarios-and-overrides][] section for details on how to define scenarios.
+    See the [Scenarios and overrides](creating/scenarios.md) section for details on how to define scenarios.

 The `--scenario` option can be used in three different ways: